Quantum reinforcement learning in continuous action space: Quantum Reinforcement Learning in Discrete Action Space

 We generate the reward function $f$ by introducing a reward register $\ket{r_t}$ and design the reward unitary $U_r=\sum_{j\in F} \ket j \bra j\otimes I\otimes I+\sum_{j\in H }\ket j \bra j\otimes I\otimes \sigma_x +\sum_{j\in G} \ket j \bra j\otimes \sigma_x \otimes I$ and the measurement observable $M=\sum_{j=0}^N j\ket j \bra j$.
 Then the reward $r_{t+1}$ is

-where $p_{t+1} \equiv \bra{s_t}\bra{0} U^\dagger(\bm{\theta}_{t,k})U^\dagger_r M U_r U(\bm{\theta}_{t,k}) \ket{0}\ket{s_t}$ and $r_{t+1} =f(p_{t+1})$.
-Here, $r_{t+1}$ is the reward for the action $U(\bm{\theta}_{t,k})$ at the state $\ket{s_t}$ and $\ket{0}$ is the initial state of the reward register.
+where $p_{t+1} \equiv \bra{s_t}\bra{0} U_a^\dagger(\bm{\theta}_{t,k})U^\dagger_r M U_r U_a(\bm{\theta}_{t,k}) \ket{0}\ket{s_t}$ and $r_{t+1} =f(p_{t+1})$.
+Here, $r_{t+1}$ is the reward for the action $U_a(\bm{\theta}_{t,k})$ at the state $\ket{s_t}$ and $\ket{0}$ is the initial state of the reward register.

-With all RL elements represented as the components of a quantum circuit, we can use the quantum Q-learning algorithm to solve the Frozen Lake problem.
-In Step 1, we train the agent to find a state-action sequence to maximize the cumulative reward.
+With all RL elements represented as the components of a quantum circuit, we can use the quantum DQN algorithm to solve the Frozen Lake problem.
+In stage 1, we train the agent to find a state-action sequence to maximize the cumulative reward.
 In the training, the data $(\ket{s_t},a(\bm\theta),r_{t+1}) $ obtained from each interaction between the agent and the environment is recorded and these data are used to update the Q-value.
-In Step 2, we use the optimal policy to generate $\{U(\bm\theta_{0,k}),\cdots,U(\bm\theta_{T,k})\}$ to complete the task.
-Our simulation results show that though training the agent can reach the target position by moving 6 steps.
+In stage 2, we use the optimal policy to generate $\{U_a(\bm\theta_{0,k}),\cdots,U_a(\bm\theta_{T,k})\}$ to complete the task.
+In simulation, we set the size of the replay buffer is set as 2000, the size of the batch is set as 32, and the other parameters are set as $\gamma = 0.9$, $\tau = 0.001$.
+The quantum registers to implement the QNNs contain four qubits, and the depth of the QNN circuits is one.
+After 500 episodes of training, the agent can reach the target position by moving 6 steps.
+The sequence of actions is right, down, right, down, right, down.
+We can see that the agent has obtained one of the shortest paths through training.